How to Taste Wine

 So, how do you taste and evaluate a glass of wine?
-Follow our wine tasting tips below.
-But before you do anything, make sure you’re in the right tasting environment.
+Follow our wine tasting tips below—but before you start, make sure you’re in the right tasting environment.

-First, make note of the circumstances surrounding your wine tasting that may affect your impressions.
-A noisy or crowded room makes concentration difficult.
-Cooking smells, perfumes, even pets can destroy your ability to get a clear sense of a wine’s aromas.
-A glass that is too small, the wrong shape, or smells of detergent or dust can also affect the wine’s flavor.
+First, make note of the circumstances surrounding your wine tasting experience that may affect your impressions of the wine: A noisy or crowded room makes concentration difficult.
+Cooking smells, perfume and even pet odor can destroy your ability to get a clear sense of a wine’s aromas.
+A glass that is too small, the wrong shape, or smells of detergent or dust, can also affect the wine’s flavor.

 The temperature of the wine will also have an impact on your impressions, as will the age of the wine and any residual flavors from whatever else you have been eating or drinking.
 You want to neutralize the tasting conditions as much as possible, so the wine has a fair chance to stand on its own.
 If a wine is served too cold, warm it with your hands by cupping the bowl.
 If a glass seems musty, give it a quick rinse with wine, not water, swirling it around to cover all the sides of the bowl.
 This is called conditioning the glass.
 Finally, if there are strong aromas nearby—especially perfume—walk as far away from them as you can and try to find some neutral air.

 Evaluating by Sight

 Once your tasting conditions are as close to neutral as possible, your next step is to examine the wine.
 The glass should be about one-third full and you should loosely follow the following steps to completely evaluate the wine visually.

 Straight Angle View: